 The Lord promised to be Abram's 'shield'.
 He pledged to protect and guard him from destruction - spirit, soul, and body.
 He also promised Abram a very great 'reward'.
 Scripture gives witness that God's promises to his servant have been fulfilled in part - but are continuing to be fulfilled.
 God's reward to Abram has eternal consequences and is continuing to be pressed down, shaken together, and running over!

 But the reward God gives to all His faithful servants is over and above all that we can ask or think.
 His gracious generosity causes the world's most fabulous wealth and most highly prized possessions to be rendered as insignificant and inconsequential, by comparison with the joy that is laid up for us in heavenly places.
-To know the Lord is our Shield and Defender, should fill us our hearts with joy and rejoicing, for to be shielded by the Almighty God and Saviour is the safest place to be.
+To know that the Lord is our Shield and Defender, should fill us our hearts with joy and rejoicing, for to be shielded by the Almighty God and Saviour is the safest place to be.

 Let us never forget that we have a faithful Father Whose promises to His people are all 'yes' and 'amen' in Christ Jesus our Lord, and should cause our hearts to rejoice in the Lord always and be glad in Him for evermore.